Autonomous-Resilient-Cyber-Defence/PrimAITE/PRIMAITE/docs/source/config.rst

 * **agentIdentifier** [enum]

-   This identifies the agent to use for the training session.
+   This identifies the agent to use for the session.
 Select from one of the following:

    * GENERIC - Where a user developed agent is to be used
    * STABLE_BASELINES3_PPO - Use a SB3 PPO agent